One of my academic editing services

 $250 + $.04-$.08/wd after 5k words

-The range per word reflects the variety of texts I look at, whether or not they use my particular fields of expertise, what shape they’re in, and whether an author is paying out of pocket or through their institution.
+The range per word reflects the variety of texts I look at, whether or not they use my particular fields of expertise, how much work they require, and whether an author is paying out of pocket or through their institution.
 I also use that range to affect a sliding scale based on academic rank and access to research pools.